Ongoing service disruptions

 Review the results

-A backup job with a status of Completed doesn't guarantee that the VSS operation is successful.
-VSS inclusion is made on a best-effort basis.
-Complete the following steps to determine if a backup is application consistent, crash consistent, or failed:
+A backup job with a status of Completed doesn't mean that the VSS operation is successful.
+To determine if a backup is application-consistent, crash-consistent, or failed, complete the following steps:

-Check the status of the backup job.
+- Check the status of your backup job.
 You see one of the following statuses:

 A Completed status indicates that the backup is successful and the application is consistent (VSS).

-A Completed status with a green warning sign indicates that the VSS operation failed, and only a regular backup was created.
+A Completed status with a green warning sign indicates that the VSS operation failed and that AWS Backup created only a regular backup.

 Relevant content